hartwigmedical/hmftools/gripss/README.md

 Filter | Default | Description / purpose
 ---|---|---
-minQual | 400 (SGL:500) | Minimum absolute tumor support for variant
-minNormalCoverage | 8 | Variants with low coverage in germline may be germline variants. maxNormalRelativeSupport | 0.03 | Reads supporting variant in the normal sample may not exceed 3% of read support in the tumor. minTumorAF | 0.005 (SGL:0.015) | Low AF variants in high depth regions may be artefacts
+minQual | 400 (SGL:500) | Minimum absolute tumor support for variant.
+For PMS2 (an important MMR gene) only (including 10kb upstream and downstream) the minimum qual is set to half the normal value due to the poor mappability of PMS2 due to it's close homolog PMS2CL. minNormalCoverage | 8 | Variants with low coverage in germline may be germline variants. maxNormalRelativeSupport | 0.03 | Reads supporting variant in the normal sample may not exceed 3% of read support in the tumor. minTumorAF | 0.005 (SGL:0.015) | Low AF variants in high depth regions may be artefacts